 Under the CRD, mortgages are past due if repayments are 90 days or more in arrears at the accounting date.
 The Group closely monitors arrears of loan repayments and impairment provisions are made where appropriate.
-The Group's accounting policy for impairments of loan assets is set out in note 4 to the Group Accounts and full details of movements in impairment provisions are set out in note 35 to the Group Accounts.
+The Group's accounting policy for impairments of loan assets is set out in note 4 to the Group Accounts and full details of movements in impairment provisions are set out in note 38 to the Group Accounts.

-For capital adequacy purposes, collectively assessed credit impairment allowances are considered to be Tier 2 capital.
+For capital adequacy purposes, collectively assessed credit impairment allowances under IAS 39 are considered to be Tier 2 capital.
 This amount is capped at 1.25% of risk weighted assets.
+No such amounts will be included as capital under IFRS 9.